JackShkifati28/ML-Breast-Cancer/README.md

 These models can potentially assist healthcare professionals in predicting the survivability of breast cancer patients at different stages, allowing for more informed treatment decisions.

-Please refer to the complete report and code for further details and analysis.